Minkowski spacetime: Curvature

-As a flat spacetime, the three spatial components of Minkowski spacetime always obey the Pythagorean Theorem.
-Minkowski space is a suitable basis for special relativity, a good description of physical systems over finite distances in systems without significant gravitation.
+As a flat spacetime, the three spatial components of Minkowski spacetime always obey the Pythagorean theorem.
+Minkowski spacetime is a suitable basis for special relativity, a good description of physical systems over finite distances in systems without significant gravitation.
 However, in order to take gravity into account, physicists use the theory of general relativity, which is formulated in the mathematics of differential geometry of differential manifolds.
 When this geometry is used as a model of spacetime, it is known as curved spacetime.

-Even in curved spacetime, Minkowski space is still a good description in an infinitesimal region surrounding any point (barring gravitational singularities).
-More abstractly, it can be said that in the presence of gravity spacetime is described by a curved 4-dimensional manifold for which the tangent space to any point is a 4-dimensional Minkowski space.
-Thus, the structure of Minkowski space is still essential in the description of general relativity.
+Even in curved spacetime, Minkowski spacetime is still a good description in an infinitesimal region surrounding any point (barring gravitational singularities).
+More abstractly, it can be said that in the presence of gravity spacetime is described by a curved 4-dimensional manifold for which the tangent space to any point is a 4-dimensional Minkowski spacetime.
+Thus, the structure of Minkowski spacetime is still essential in the description of general relativity.

 Geometry

-The meaning of the term geometry for the Minkowski space depends heavily on the context.
-Minkowski space is not endowed with Euclidean geometry, and not with any of the generalized Riemannian geometries with intrinsic curvature, those exposed by the model spaces in hyperbolic geometry (negative curvature) and the geometry modeled by the sphere (positive curvature).
+The meaning of the term geometry for the Minkowski spacetime depends heavily on the context.
+Minkowski spacetime is not endowed with Euclidean geometry, and not with any of the generalized Riemannian geometries with intrinsic curvature, those exposed by the model spaces in hyperbolic geometry (negative curvature) and the geometry modeled by the sphere (positive curvature).
 The reason is the indefiniteness of the Minkowski metric.
-Minkowski space is, in particular, not a metric space and not a Riemannian manifold with a Riemannian metric.
-However, Minkowski space contains submanifolds endowed with a Riemannian metric yielding hyperbolic geometry.
+Minkowski spacetime is, in particular, not a metric space and not a Riemannian manifold with a Riemannian metric.
+However, Minkowski spacetime contains submanifolds endowed with a Riemannian metric yielding hyperbolic geometry.

 Model spaces of hyperbolic geometry of low dimension, say 2 or 3, cannot be isometrically embedded in Euclidean space with one more dimension, i.e. $\mathbb{R}^3$ or $\mathbb{R}^4$ respectively, with the Euclidean metric $\overline{g}$, preventing easy visualization.
 By comparison, model spaces with positive curvature are just spheres in Euclidean space of one higher dimension.
 Hyperbolic spaces can be isometrically embedded in spaces of one more dimension when the embedding space is endowed with the Minkowski metric $\eta$.